Fan Tutorial 3b - Verify System - Test Module

 This part of the tutorial takes approximately 30 - 45 mins to complete.
 All the values and the requirements provided are arbitrary.

-(1) Adding Default Components to a Specification
+(1) Adding Default Blocks to a Specification

 Let's add the Fan

-component as default to our specification Fan_Specs
+Block as default to our specification Fan_Specs

 Select the